Transitional Words and Linking Paragraphs

 Let’s see them in an example:

 Poor Bruce!
 There he lay in bed, rolling and kicking, while his older siblings, Julia and James, and cousin Anita were busy playing in the orchard.
-James was up in a tree, gathering and shaking; while Anita and Julia were standing below catching the ripe oranges in their flowing skirts.
-Every now and then they would pickup the ones they missed from the ground; and then pile them into the wicker basket.
-Later, the children peeled and ate the nicest and ripest, while Frisk was barking happily among them; as if, he was catching oranges too!
+James was up in a tree, gathering and shaking, while Anita and Julia were standing below, catching the ripe oranges in their flowing skirts.
+Every now and then they would pickup the ones they missed from the ground and then pile them into the wicker basket.
+Later, the children peeled and ate the nicest and ripest, while Frisk was barking happily among them, as if he was catching oranges too!

 ADDITIONAL: